apptainer/singularity-userdocs/quick_start.rst

 Quick Installation Steps
 ------------------------

-You will need a Linux system to run Singularity natively.
-Options for using Singularity on Mac and Windows machines, along with alternate Linux installation options are discussed in the `installation section of the admin guide
+You will need a Linux system to run apptainer natively.
+Options for using apptainer on Mac and Windows machines, along with alternate Linux installation options are discussed in the `installation section of the admin guide
 <\{admindocs\}/installation.html>`__.